kunstmusik/blue-manual/docs/users/reference/instruments/blueSynthBuilder.md

 :::

 In 0.124.3, a change was made that breaks backwards compatibility.
-Previously, if a BSBObject was set to have \"Automation Allowed\" but was not itself automated, it would compile as a constant in the generated CSD.
+Previously, if a BSBObject was set to have "Automation Allowed" but was not itself automated, it would compile as a constant in the generated CSD.
 As of 0.124.3, if a widget is made to allow automation, the Csound code that uses the widget value must accept a k-rate signal, whether the API is used or not.

-If you have a project that rendered fine before 0.124.3 but afterwards can not render due to problems with Csound complaining that \"k-rate signals not allowed\", then you will need to either set the widget to not allow automation or change the Csound code so that it will work with the generated k-rate signal.
+If you have a project that rendered fine before 0.124.3 but afterwards can not render due to problems with Csound complaining that "k-rate signals not allowed", then you will need to either set the widget to not allow automation or change the Csound code so that it will work with the generated k-rate signal.
 :::